 Women also underreport the intensity in which they snore, describing it as milder.
 But that’s not what the study found: Both sexes were reported as snoring at almost an identical volume.

 “We found that although no difference in snoring intensity was found between genders, women tend to underreport the fact that they snore and to underestimate the loudness of their snoring,” said lead investigator Nimrod Maimon.
 “The fact that women reported snoring less often and described it as milder may be one of the barriers preventing women from reaching sleep clinics for a sleep study.”

 It’s likely, the study’s authors said, that social stigmas and sex-based stereotypes play a role in the underreporting of snoring in women.
 Snoring can be seen as “unladylike.”
 And when most people think of snorers, they picture a middle-aged, overweight man.

 The reality is that women face real risks for the disorder.
 (Add that to the fact that working women are sleeping fewer hours a night than in previous years—about eight and a half hours in 2018 from a previous 2017 high of eight hours and 40 minutes, according to the Labor Department’s annual American Time Use Survey—and the health risks are real.)

 It’s important to note that snoring does not always mean a person has sleep apnea—and, in fact, some people diagnosed with sleep apnea do not snore.
 Other symptoms include gasping or choking during sleep, excessive daytime sleepiness, halts in breathing, and headache, dry mouth or sore throat upon waking.
 A woman’s chances for having sleep apnea also rise dramatically while pregnant and after they enter menopause.

 The good news is that sleep apnea is treatable.
-The most common treatment is the use of a CPAP (continuous positive airway pressure) machine while sleeping.
 The first step, though, is for women to open up about their snoring and seek out medical help.